Brownster/Docker-FreePBX13/README.md

 Not had chance to try this out yet but should be pretty close to building, will be a few weeks before i get chance to do anything else with this.

+I HAVE ONE ALREADY BUILT BASED ON FREPBX 12 JUST RUN SOMETHING LIKE:

 sudo docker run --name freepbx \
 -v /mnt/user/appdata/freepbx/backup:/freepbx/backup \